slkjain/vkas/index.md

-## Welcome to VKAS
+## VKAS - Linear Regression using Genetic Programming

 VKAS is a Java based solver that can be used to find out the relationship between a set of independent and dependent variables.
 I developed it way back in 2005 based on the paper [Gene Expression Programming in Problem Solving](https://www.gene-expression-programming.com/webpapers/ferreira-WSC6.pdf).
 VKAS source code was earlier published on [SourceForge](https://sourceforge.net/projects/vikasg/).
-I recently moved the source code to GitHub.
+It has been recently moved from SourceForge to GitHub.

 ### What method does VKAS use